 A recent NELSON study showed that CT screening for nodule volume management reduces lung cancer mortality by 26 percent, and more research is underway to further explore the impact of CT screening in improving patient outcomes.

 Radiologists dedicate long periods of time to reviewing CT lung scans, searching for possible pulmonary nodules.
 “Counting spots on a scan is a pain point for most radiologists,” says Van Duffelen.
 “They hate this work.
 What is interesting to them is interpreting the anomalies they see, not spending hours finding them.”
 Research indicates that AI-assisted reporting may be more accurate at detecting nodules and catching patterns than the human eye.

-By automating this process, Veye Chest saves radiologists time and energy that they can instead channel into assessing the findings and caring for their patients.
+By automating this process, Veye Lung Nodules can save radiologists time and energy that they could instead channel into assessing the findings and caring for their patients.
 Lung cancer is one of the most common and deadly cancers so faster detection could save hundreds of thousands of lives each year.

-The Aidence team trained the Veye Chest AI by feeding it thousands of CT chest scans from a variety of datasets – including a batch of 45,000 chest CT scans provided by the United States’ National Institute of Health – and then checking that data against approximately 1,000 cases annotated by three expert radiologists.
+The Aidence team trained the Veye Lung Nodules algorithms by feeding thousands of CT chest scans from a variety of datasets – including a batch of 45,000 chest CT scans provided by the United States’ National Institute of Health – and then checking that data against approximately 1,000 cases annotated by three expert radiologists.